Distance Education Courses

 Academic Goals

 The goal of SEASSI is to teach the equivalent of an entire academic year (two semesters) of language instruction over the course of the intensive summer program.
 This is a full academic load.
-In addition to classroom time (8:00 am to 12:30 pm Central) Mondays through Fridays, distance education students should expect to spend anywhere from three to five hours per day on homework assignments.
+In addition to synchronous classroom time (8:00 am to 12:30 pm Central) Mondays through Fridays, distance education students should expect to spend anywhere from three to five hours per day on homework assignments.
 This is the same homework load as that expected of SEASSI students in a traditional classroom setting.
 Given the intensive nature of the program, students are advised not to take other courses for credit during SEASSI.

 Where should I conduct my distance courses?